marpple/rune/docs/tutorial/enable.md

   });
 ```

+`Enable.prototype.onRender` executes when the `element` of the received `View` is created.

 ## EnableViewInterface

-In the above code, we've agreed to use the class name "remove-target" for elements that trigger deletion in `Deletable`.
-By utilizing interfaces, we can further abstract and safely extend the protocol of communication between objects with greater scalability.
+In the code above, we agreed on the class name `remove-target` for the element triggering deletion.
+Using an `interface` allows for a more scalable and secure abstraction of communications between objects.

 ```typescript
 interface DeletableViewInterface extends View<object> {